adfinis/timed-docs/docs/index.md

 # Timed Documentation

-Timed is the is the time recording app
+Timed is a Adfinis Product for time tracking

 since [Adfinis](https://adfinis.com) is a provider of services, all services provided must be logged precisely so that they can be invoiced to customers.